Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 blockage but nothing negative or depressing at the emotional level.

-My experience with anti-depressants have been quite
+My experience with anti-depressants has been quite

 positive, as they have been Allah’s mercy and I was able to complete my

-working full time.
+education, enjoy my life and complete tough legal training and then started working full time.
 Yet they were not doing their magic anymore and my fatigue

 tiredness was not going anywhere.
 So what was the problem?